KenKundert/emborg/doc/commands.rst

     :borg:       :ref:`run a raw borg command. <borg>`
     :breaklock:  :ref:`breaks the repository and cache locks. <breaklock>`
     :check:      :ref:`checks the repository and its archives <check>`
+    :compare:    :ref:`compare local files with those in an archive <compare>`
     :configs:    :ref:`list available backup configurations <configs>`
     :create:     :ref:`create an archive of the current files <create>`
     :delete:     :ref:`delete an archive currently contained in the repository <delete>`